prezly/prop-types-php/README.md

 Runtime type checking for complex properties structures.

 You can use prop-types to document the intended types of properties passed into your code.
-PropTypes will check props passed to your functions against those definitions, and throw and error if they don’t match.
+PropTypes will check props passed to your functions against those definitions, and throw an error if they don’t match.

 <img src="https://github.com/prezly/prop-types-php/workflows/Test/badge.svg" alt="Build status">